 \section{Discussion}

-All the DRB methods performed well in the bipartition-based metrics comparison.
-This result indicates that the selected thresholding approaches are well-suited for the DRB methods.
+All DRB methods performed well in the bipartition-based metrics comparison.
+This result indicates that the selected thresholding approaches are well suited for the DRB methods.
 The proposed thresholding method, local RCut, gives a straightforward way to set the threshold adaptively during prediction via the cardinality of the NN-MLM's prediction.
 Note that this does not add complexity to the prediction if local RCut thresholds a DRB model with the same core distance regression model.
 We observed that the local RCut thresholding outperforms the standard fixed $0.5$ thresholding for the DRB methods.
 Therefore, we recommend avoiding this fixed thresholding for the DRB methods.
 This observation aligns with the results and recommendations presented in \cite{alotaibi2021multi}.
-For improving \mname classification performance for higher power parameter values, a hybrid approach of the global and local RCut thresholding could be considered.
+To improve ML-MLM classification performance for higher power parameter values, a hybrid approach of the global and local RCut thresholding could be considered.

-The proposed method \mname performed overall better than the other DRB methods in the comparison based on the average ranks.
-However, \mname was found statistically different from other DRB methods only regarding the \textsc{Coverage} metric.
-In Section \ref{sec:background}, we showed that the NN-MLM method's prediction does not guarantee multilateration problem-solving for MLC.
-However, based on the highly similar classification results (Figure \ref{fig:bipartition} and Tables \ref{tab:acc}-\ref{tab:macrof1}) for the LLS-MLM and NN-MLM, this simple nearest neighbor based heuristic is very close to solving the multilateration problem similarly as the more complex LLS approach.
+The proposed method ML-MLM performed overall better than the other DRB methods in the comparison based on the average ranks.
+However, ML-MLM was statistically different from other DRB methods only regarding the \textsc{Coverage} metric.
+In Section \ref{sec:background}, we showed that the NN-MLM method's prediction does not guarantee multilateration problem solving for MLC.
+However, based on highly similar classification results (Figure \ref{fig:bipartition} and Tables \ref{tab:acc}-\ref{tab:macrof1}) for the LLS-MLM and NN-MLM, this simple nearest neighbor based heuristic is very close to solving the multilateration problem similarly as the more complex LLS approach.
 Based on plainly on these results, there seems to be no reason to use LLS-MLM instead of NN-MLM.
-However, the main limitation of NN-MLM is that it is not able to provide the ranking/scoring of the predicted labels, therefore its usability is limited.
+However, the main limitation of NN-MLM is that it is not able to provide the ranking/scoring of the predicted labels, and therefore its usability is limited.
 In addition, NN-MLM's predictions are limited to the training set label vectors.
 Moreover, although the DRB methods predict the set of labels via highly different approaches, they all performed well in the comparison.
 This indicates that the DRB construction is beneficial for the MLC problems and that the distance predictions from this can be used in many ways to end up with a good solution.